 Professor Cottrell's research interests fall into three inter-related areas: ethnographic approaches to musicians and music-making, particularly within the Western classical music tradition; the study of musical instruments, especially the saxophone; and the study and analysis of musical performance.

 He was on the executive committee of the British Forum for Ethnomusicology from 2005-2012 and is presently on the ethnomusicology committee of the Royal Anthropological Institute.

 He has been an associate editor of the journal Twentieth-Century Music (2008-13) and is presently an external advisor to the Hong Kong Research Grants Committee and the Irish Research Council, among others.
 He is also a member of the Peer Review College of the Arts and Humanities Research Council.

-Researcher Development Administrator
+Doctoral Researcher Development Programme Co-ordinator

 Working in collaboration with our five Schools, our professional services teams, and external partners such as The Bloomsbury Postgraduate Skills Network (BPSN), Nadja ensures that all our researchers have access to high-quality, relevant professional training and development that supports our researchers during the PhD journey.

 Nadja is also responsible for supporting mental health and wellbeing provision, and career development training for our doctoral researchers.

 Doctoral College Administrator

 Mandy takes the lead on the City Doctoral College’s internal and external communications, disseminating information about CDC activities, policies, processes and procedures.